 Maintaining And Restoring The Microbiome When Using Antibiotics

 For best effects, probiotics are taken 8 hours after the antibiotic if on a once per day regime.
 They are taken 3-4 hours after the antibiotic if on a twice per day regime.
-And 1-2 hours after the antibiotic if on a three to four times per day regime.
+And 1-2 hours after the antibiotic if on a 3-4 times per day regime.

 The microbiome is strongly impacted by lifestyle, and taking a probiotic alone isn’t enough to assure a healthy gut.
 I’ve written an extensive article about ways to support a healthy gut and microbiome: How to Heal The Gut (For Kids) – Dr. Green Mom.